mikebionic/TrafficApp/README.md

-# Traffic App for traffic control, vehicle and pedestrain detection
+# Traffic App for traffic control, vehicle and pedestrian detection

 **Aims of a project**

 + Detect and count vehicles from streams on traffic
 + Calculate and create efficient traffic light control
-+ Secure pedestrains and cars from crash
++ Secure pedestrians and cars from crash

 ---